 To see a doctor at the sogo byoin, patients are often required to obtain a referral from a clinic or another smaller healthcare facility.
 Therefore, when you have a medical concern, you should first go to a local clinic or doctor’s office and ask for a referral if the doctor believes you need to receive more specialized care at a larger medical institute.
 It is important that you find a doctor in the community who you can trust and consult with your question and concerns.

 You may search for an appropriate medical facility over the phone or on the Internet based on the location, areas of specialties, and available languages.
 You may also want to ask your neighborhood friends to see if they can recommend any local clinics.

-Support by phone is available in foreign languages.
+Support by phone is available in foreign languages and in Easy Japanese.
 In addition to information about medical facilities with foreign language speaking staff, advisors can also answer your questions regarding the health care system in Japan.

 Most medical facilities in Japan take patients on a first-come, first-served basis.
 Some institutes may require an appointment.
 Make sure to call the hospital/clinic you are visiting in advance to inquire about their office schedule, as some general hospitals are often open only in the morning.

 What to bring to a hospital/clinic

 - Health insurance card: You will be responsible for all the cost of treatment if you cannot present it upon your visit.